Welcome to Montclair State University!

 It is advisable to carry a small amount of U.S. cash, in paper currency and coins, for baggage carts, bus/train fares, and tips.
 Most airports have currency conversion stations for this purpose.

 When purchasing your plane ticket, please note the start date on your I-20 or DS-2019.
 You are allowed to enter the United States no more than 30 days before the reporting date listed on your I-20 or DS-2019.
 You should not enter the United States after the start date listed on the I-20 or DS-2019.
 If you are facing unexpected delays, please notify our office as soon as possible to discuss your options.

 Important Documents to carry with you on the plane in your personal item:

 - Original I-20 or DS-2019 (the immigration officer at the embassy or consulate may have put this in a sealed envelope or stapled it to your passport.
 Do not open; the officer at the airport will open it)

 - Payment receipt of I-901 SEVIS Fee

 - Evidence of financial support

-- Name and contact information of Primary Designated School Official and Responsible Officer at Montclair State University: Aditi Patel, Assistant Director of the Office of Global Engagement.
-In the event that the officer needs to verify information with your school or program, you can call campus police at 973-655-5222 and they will contact Aditi Patel on your behalf.
+- In the event that the officer needs to verify information with your school or program, you can call campus police at 973-655-5222 and they will contact the Office of Global Engagement on your behalf.

 Inside the Terminal: I-94 Arrival/Departure Record: